rhgarcia/tropes_open_data/README.md

 Install required libraries

-    pip install scipy
+    pip install scipy matplotlib

 Install `pweave`

     pip install --upgrade Pweave

-Use it to generate the document
+Use it to generate the document from the command line

 ```
 > invoke clean build open-pdf